 Cookbooks combine two of my favourite things: books and food.
 In an effort to improve my cooking skills, I’ve been collecting so many cookbooks my bookshelves and coffee table are practically overflowing.
 I gravitate towards books that feature simple recipes with really, really beautiful photography.
-Whether you’re looking to purchase a cookbook to help expand your culinary repertoire or you’re simply looking for a new book to brighten up your coffee table, here’s a list of my favourite beautiful cookbooks that are filled with delicious recipes and drool-worthy photos.
+Whether you’re looking to purchase a cookbook to help expand your culinary repertoire, a gift for a food lover, or you’re simply looking for a new book to brighten up your coffee table, here’s a list of beautiful cookbooks that are filled with delicious recipes and drool-worthy photos.

 1. Creole Kitchen by Vanessa Bolosier